24/7 Helpline

 Easily.

-Your local authority website will tell you who the provider is.
-You can ask your GP or look it up on the internet.
+Firstly, your local authority website will tell you who the provider is.
+Additionally, you can ask your GP or look it up on the internet.

-Most services are open Monday to Friday.
-Some have walk in services, others are by appointment only.
+Furthermore, most services are open Monday to Friday.
+However, some have walk-in services, while others are by appointment only.

-No one is turned away.
-You will be made to feel welcome.
+Importantly, no one is turned away.
+In fact, you will be made to feel welcome.

-The keyworker you speak to may well be in recovery themselves.
-While everyone reaches addiction through different strands, there are common experiences.
-They will have an understanding of what is going on.
+Moreover, the keyworker you speak to may well be in recovery themselves.
+Although everyone reaches addiction through different strands, there are common experiences.
+Consequently, they will have an understanding of what is going on

 Free Advice from An Experienced Addictions Clinician